rctcwyvrn/factorio-lang/README.md

 Examples?
 test.fl is going to be whatever I'm personally testing on my machine at that moment, so it shows to what syntax the current interpreter can execute.
 Examples.fl shows some ideas for what I eventually want to reach.

 I can't understand your spaghetti code, how does this monstrosity work?
-See interpreter_doc.MD and cmon my code isn't thaaaaaaaaat bad.
+See interpreter_doc.md and cmooon my code isn't thaaaaaaaaat bad.